Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models: Experiments and Analysis

 \subsection{Model Evaluation}

 ~ Table~\ref{tab:model_eval} reports the main results.
-In addition to UNITER-B, UNITER-L~\cite{chen2019uniter} and LXMERT~\cite{tan2019lxmert}, we also include BUTD~\cite{anderson2018bottom} as an example of a task-specific model with different model architecture, prior to the large-scale pre-training era.
-We show performance on the AVQA test sets per round, the total AVQA test set and VQA v2 test-dev set.
+In addition to UNITER-B, UNITER-L~\cite{chen2019uniter} and LXMERT~\cite{tan2019lxmert}, we also include BUTD~\cite{anderson2018bottom} as an example of task-specific model with different model architecture, prior to the large-scale pre-training era.
+We show performance on the AVQA test sets per round, the total AVQA test set, and VQA v2 test-dev set.
 Our key observations are summarized as follows.

-\textbf{\emph{Adversarial examples are transferrable across model architectures.}} Both LXMERT and UNITER are variants of Transformer~\cite{transformer} architecture.
+\textbf{\emph{O1: Adversarial examples are transferrable across models.}} Both LXMERT and UNITER are variants of Transformer~\cite{transformer} architecture.
 We use BUTD as an example to investigate whether the adversarial examples are transferrable among the three models.
 The $\sim$20 performance of BUTD (trained on VQA v2+VGQA) on test set of each round indicates that workers did not find vulnerabilities specific to a single model architecture, but generally applicable ones across different model architectures.

-\textbf{\emph{Difficulty level of rounds does not decrease.}} Under the same training data, we observe that the model achieves comparable or even lower performance on later rounds.
-As aforementioned in data statistics, the increased model error rates and the decreased average tries annoators needed suggest that the later rounds contain more difficult examples.
+\textbf{\emph{O2: The difficulty level of rounds does not decrease.}} Under the same training data, we observe that the model achieves comparable or even lower performance on later rounds.
+As aforementioned in data statistics, the increased model error rates and the decreased average tries annotators needed suggest that the later rounds contain more difficult examples.

-\textbf{\emph{Training with more rounds help defending robustness...} } Generally, our results indicate that training on more rounds improves model performance.
+\textbf{\emph{O3: Training with more rounds help defend robustness...} } Generally, our results indicate that training on more rounds improves model performance.

-\textbf{\emph{...but data augmentation alone is not effective.}} To investigate how much improvements are from adversarial examples.
-We show comparison of UNITER-B results on verified and combined data in Table~\ref{tab:verfied_combined}.
-In addition to verified data, the combined data include examples that the worker thinks model have answered correctly.
+\textbf{\emph{...but data augmentation alone is not effective.}} To investigate how much improvements are from adversarial examples, we show comparison of UNITER-B results on verified and combined data in Table~\ref{tab:verfied_combined}.
+In addition to verified data, the combined data include examples that the worker thinks the model has answered correctly.
 Even with almost doubled data size, results on combined data are not significantly better.
-This implies that simply training on more examples that model correctly answers can hardly help a model be robust to adversarial attacks.
+This implies that simply training on more examples that the model correctly answers can hardly help the model be robust to adversarial attacks.